openedx/edx-documentation/en_us/shared/course_features/timed_exams.rst

 You can configure a timed exam to remain hidden even after the exam due date has passed.

+When you keep a timed exam hidden after its due date, learners cannot see the content of the exam, but the grades that they received on the exam are not affected, and their scores for the exam remain visible on the **Progress** page.

 .. note:: This setting applies only to timed exams.
 It has no effect on other types of special exams, including proctored or practice exams.